-Forgery gets defined under section 463 of the Indian Penal Code, 1860.
+Forgery is defined under Section 463 of the Indian Penal Code (IPC), 1860.

 Section 463 of IPC states:

-It gets implied as forming a forged document or record with an evil intent to cause injury to any person or property to support any forged claim or title.
+It is implied as forming a forged document or record with an evil intent to cause injury to any person or property to support any forged claim or title.

-So, forgery gets done to mislead someone into believing the inaccuracy.
-It also gets done to commit identity theft by acquiring personal data of a person and using that data for deception & monetary gain.
+Therefore, forgery is performed to mislead people.
+Forgery also includes committing identity theft by acquiring personal data of a person and using the data for deception and monetary gains.

 As per section 464 of IPC, A false document is,